 They were from a band from New Orleans called Komenka Ethnic Ensemble and they were taking part in a folk festival.
-They weren’t sure if we needed tickets or not, but since we had already entered through the backstage, the two of them told us to just go ahead and take a seat.
+They weren’t sure if we needed tickets or not, but since we had already entered backstage, the two of them told us to just go ahead and take a seat.

 As we found out, the International Folklore Festival in Veliko Tarnovo is apparently a pretty big deal.
 It started in 1998 and, from its very beginning, it was one of the 270 festivals recognized by CIOFF*.
-It brings together groups from all the corners of the world, in a wonderful musical mosaic, and is a pleasant way to relax and cool down at the end of a hot summer day.
+It brings together groups from all corners of the world, into a wonderful musical mosaic, and is a pleasant way to relax and cool down at the end of a hot summer day.

 * International Council of Organizers of Festivals for Folklore and Traditional Arts Official Partner of UNESCO